Brant

 SOLUTION

-NOTE: 99% of check failure issues are printer/printer toner related.
+NOTE: 99% of check failure issues are printer related.

 1. Verify the correct horizontal and vertical placement of the MICR E13B font symbols and their fields.

 2. Verify the quality of MICR toner.
 MICR ink offers better quality than MICR toner.
-Therefore, end-user printing on laser printers with adequate toner has caused an increase of MICR rejections.
+Therefore, end-user printing on laser printers with adequate toner has caused an increase in MICR rejections.

 3. Character spacing issues.

-5. Printer, paper, toner and drum quality.
-The toner, either too hot or not hot enough, can also cause errors.
+5. Printer, paper, toner, and drum quality.
+If the toner is too hot or not hot enough, it causes errors.

-For a detail description of the solutions, please visit:
+For a detailed description of the solutions, please visit:

 https://www.barcodefaq.com/knowledge-base/micr-troubleshooting/